turbolinks/turbolinks-classic/README.md

 * `page:before-change` a Turbolinks-enabled link has been clicked *(see below for more details)*
 * `page:fetch` starting to fetch a new target page
 * `page:receive` the page has been fetched from the server, but not yet parsed
+* `page:before-unload` the page has been parsed and is about to be changed
-* `page:change` the page has been parsed and changed to the new version and on DOMContentLoaded
+* `page:change` the page has been changed to the new version (and on DOMContentLoaded)
 * `page:update` is triggered alongside both page:change and jQuery's ajaxSuccess (if jQuery is available - otherwise you can manually trigger it when calling XMLHttpRequest in your own code)
 * `page:load` is fired at the end of the loading process.